Sm1321/Medical_Chatbot_with_Langchain/README.md

 ## 📂About the Folders
 - in `app Folder` we are having all the Folders in it.
-- `Common` :- Having the Main logic of the Project
+- `Common` :- Having the logger and custom_exception
-- `components` :- About the Front End Code
+- `components` :- Its having the Vectorstores and embeddings
 - `templates` :- About the HTML/CSS
+- `application.py`:-  flask  app and routes
 - `main.py` :- File we run the Code to Excute the Streamlit APP
 - `config` :- Groq Models